amygoodger/Indigenous-Funding-Case-Study/README.md

-# Indigenous-Funding-Case-Study
+# Regional Analysis of Funding: Indigenous vs. Non-Indigenous

 ## Overview
-The Indigenous Funding Case Study explores the allocation of public funds from the Queensland Government’s Advance Queensland Program, particularly focusing on funding disparities between Indigenous and non-Indigenous recipients.
+The Regional Analysis of Funding: Indigenous vs. Non-Indigenous Case Study explores the allocation of public funds from the Queensland Government’s Advance Queensland Program, particularly focusing on funding disparities between Indigenous and non-Indigenous recipients.
 This project investigates how funds were distributed across different regions, especially in response to the economic recovery efforts after the COVID-19 pandemic, and assesses whether the program adequately supports Indigenous communities.

 ## Project Structure
 The analysis is split into two parts: